ramiropolla/TVision/readmeX.txt

   =====

 The TVision application will use any font you specify.
-For best results, the font you use must be fixed with and should be encoded in the IBM-PC style (mostly for drawing line characters).
+For best results, the font you use must be fixed-width and should be encoded in the IBM-PC style (mostly for drawing line characters).
 The font specified in the

 tvision.text.font